Welcome to Bermuda!

 Fractional Ownership

-Fairly new, within private membership property developments and hotels.
+Fairly new, relates to private membership property developments and hotels.
 Now a popular form of property ownership in Bermuda by non-Bermudians.
 Fractional ownership offers the purchaser a deeded real estate interest in a Bermuda residence but they do not confer any permanent residency or work permit rights (they have to be applied for separately and are based on merit or appropriate employment opportunities, in both cases needing approval from the Bermuda Government.
-But for regular visitors who do not seek permanent residence or to work in Bermuda, these developments offer many amenities such as swimming pools, tennis courts, golf course/club, beach clubs etc. The purchase licensing fee is 10% of the purchase price.
-Presently there is no central register or website.
+But for regular visitors who do not seek permanent residence or to work in Bermuda, these developments offer many amenities such as swimming pools, tennis courts, golf course/club, beach clubs etc. The purchase licensing fee is a percentage of the purchase price.
 Some are being sold by hotels, others by realtors.

 Garages at homes or condos or apartments